Indian Armed Forces: Misconceptions in nomenclature

 There are a number of uniformed forces in India apart from the Indian Armed Forces.
-All such forces are established under the acts of Parliament.
+All such forces are established under the Acts of Parliament.
 They are: the Central Reserve Police Force, the Border Security Force, the Indo-Tibetan Border Police, the Central Industrial Security Force, the Sashastra Seema Bal, the Assam Rifles, the National Security Guard under the Ministry of Home Affairs (India), the Special Protection Group under the Cabinet Secretariat of India, the Railway Protection Force under Ministry of Railways (India), and the Indian Coast Guard (ICG) under the Ministry of Defence (India).
-These forces are referred to as "Armed Force of the Union" in their respective acts, which means a force with armed capability and not necessarily "Armed Forces", the term as per international standards and conventionally referred to as "Army", "Navy" and "Air Force".
-The Supreme Court in its judgements reported in AIR 1996 SC 1705 held that the military service is only confined to three principal wings of the armed forces i.e. Army, Navy and Air Force.
+These forces are referred to as "Armed Force of the Union" in their respective acts, which means a force with armed capability and not necessarily "Armed Forces", the term as per international standards and conventionally referred to as "Army", "Navy", and "Air Force".
+The Supreme Court in its judgements reported in AIR 1996 SC 1705 held that the military service is only confined to three principal wings of the armed forces, i.e., Army, Navy, and Air Force.
 Further the Supreme Court of India in a case reported in AIR 2000 SC 3948 clarified that unless it is a service in the three principal wing of the Armed Forces, a force included in the expression "Armed forces of the Union" does not constitute part of the military service/military.
 To differentiate from Armed Forces, Some of other forces were commonly referred to as Central Paramilitary Forces which caused confusion and give the impression of them being part of the military forces.

 To remove such confusion, in 2011 the Ministry of Home Affairs adopted the uniform nomenclature of Central Armed Police Forces for only five of its Primary Police organisations.
 These were formerly called as Paramilitary Forces.
-Central Armed Police Forces are still incorrectly referred to as "Paramilitary Forces" in the media and in some correspondences.
+Central Armed Police Forces are still incorrectly referred to as "Paramilitary Forces" in the media and in some correspondence.
 These forces are headed by officers from the Indian Police Service and are under the Ministry of Home Affairs.

-Other uniform services are referred to by their names only such as: the Railway Protection Force, the NSG, the SPG, the ICG, the Assam Rifles etc., but not under any collective nomenclature.
-However, conventionally some forces are referred to as the Paramilitary Forces of India, for example the Assam Rifles, the SFF and the ICG.
+Other uniform services are referred to by their names only, such as the Railway Protection Force, the NSG, the SPG, the ICG, the Assam Rifles, etc., but not under any collective nomenclature.
+However, conventionally, some forces are referred to as the Paramilitary Forces of India, for example, the Assam Rifles, the SFF, and the ICG.